Seanzy/TradeAlerter/README.md

 2/4/21 - Taking gains
 2/5/21 - Added histogram
 2/6/21 - Added new names yesterday and prepared for Monday.
-2/7/21 - Bug fix, why isn't it working for certain stocks?
+2/7/21 - Bug fix: why isn't it working for certain stocks?
+2/8/21 - Beginning bug fix